All Episodes

 Well, that changes from day to day.

-My best guess before I read Sir Peter Horsley's memoir was that he was like an enlightened person,
+My best guess before I read Sir Peter Horsley's memoir was that he was like an enlightened person, like a Knight Templar or something.

-Someone like the mysterious man who allegedly appeared during the signing of the Declaration of Independence
+Someone like the mysterious man who allegedly appeared during the signing of the Declaration of Independence and convinced the ones who were afraid of signing it to go ahead and do it.

-these people who appear mysteriously and seem to be possessed of great knowledge
+You know, one of these are like Petsukodel or someone who just, these people who appear mysteriously and seem to be possessed of great knowledge, and we just never know where they come from.

 Then I thought he might have been an angel.

-He said he was Michael and I have a friend, Laurie Barnes, who had an encounter with someone who said his name was Michael and said he was an archangel.
+That it was Michael and have a friend, Laurie Barnes, who had an encounter with someone who said his name was Michael and said he was an archangel, very bluntly, and scared her so badly, she's never forgotten it.

-And I thought maybe it's true.
+And I thought, maybe it's true.

 Maybe they do come among us.